ciaran28/DatabricksAutomation/README.md

 ## Deploy The Azure Environments

-- In Github you can manually run the pipeline to deploy the environments to Azure using:
+- In GitHub you can manually run the pipeline to deploy the environments to Azure using:
   - .github\workflows\1-DBX-Manual-Full-Env-Deploy.yml

 <img width="1172" alt="image" src="https://user-images.githubusercontent.com/108273509/186510528-29448e4d-1a0e-41b9-a37f-0cd89d226d57.png">